-In common with many not-for-profit organizations, the Organization derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many not-for-profit organizations, the Organization derives revenue from donations, the completeness of which is not susceptible of satisfactory audit verification.
 Accordingly, my verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, I was not able to determine whether any adjustments might be necessary to donations, excess of revenues over expenses, and cash flows for the year ended December 31, 2019, current assets and net assets as at December 31, 2019.
-My audit opinion on the financial statements for the year ended December 31, 2018 was modified accordingly because of the possible effects of this limitation of scope.
+Therefore, I was not able to determine whether any adjustments might be necessary to donations, excess of revenues over expenses, and cash flows for the years ended December 31, 2020, and 2019, and current assets and net assets as of January 1 and December 31 for both the 2020 and 2019 years.
+My audit opinion on the financial statements for the year ended December 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.